What are skin pores?

 - Avoid scrubbing or rubbing your skin.
 Don’t use rough towels on your skin.

 - Take a shower after doing strenuous activities.
 Strenuous activities result in sweating and accumulation of sweat and oil on your skin may lead to acne breakouts.
-Hence, you should take a bath or shower after doing strenuous activities.

 - Wash sweaty towels, headbands, caps, and clothes regularly.
 Wearing them without washing may trigger an acne breakout.